Predictia/AQUA/docs/sphinx/source/installation.rst

    Having multiple conda environments on Lumi is not straightforward, but is possible modifying your own `$PATH` pointing to the different conda binaries.
 Please check the Lumi user-guide mentioned above.

+   It is possible that, if you're recreating the environment, the code breaks while removing the folder `~/mambaforge/aqua_common/bin`, complaining the resource is busy.
+   In this case you may have some processes running in the background.
+You can check them with `ps -ef | grep aqua_common` and kill them manally if needed.

 Working with personal kernel in Jupyter Hub
 -------------------------------------------